ing-bank/lion/.changeset/late-pugs-jog.md

 '@lion/form-core': patch
 ---

-On value change uncheck all formElements that do not meet the requested condition
+ChoiceGroupMixin: On value change uncheck all formElements that do not meet the requested condition